MMR-V: What's Left Unsaid? A Benchmark for Multimodal Deep Reasoning in Videos: Experiments

 \subsection{Error Analysis}

 We sampled 100 incorrect responses from GPT-4o for error analysis.
-The main sources of errors can be categorized as follows: \textbf{(1) Lack of Visual Reasoning:} the model often failed to locate the correct evidence frames and lack of long-range, multi-frame visual reasoning. \textbf{(2) Implicit Misinterpretation:} revealing a significant understanding gap between the model and human cognition. \textbf{(3) Knowledge Insufficiency:} the model lacks some intrinsic knowledge \textbf{(4) Reasoning Error:} during the multi-step deduction process. \textbf{(5) Hallucination:} the model introduced fake or unsupported information. \textbf{(6) Output Formatting Issue:} model refusals or formatting errors prevent answer extraction.
+The errors can be categorized as follows: \textbf{(1) Lack of Visual Reasoning:} the model often failed to locate the correct evidence frames and lack of long-range, multi-frame visual reasoning. \textbf{(2) Implicit Misinterpretation:} revealing a significant understanding gap between the model and human cognition. \textbf{(3) Knowledge Insufficiency:} the model lacks some intrinsic knowledge \textbf{(4) Reasoning Error:} during the multi-step deduction process. \textbf{(5) Hallucination:} the model introduced fake or unsupported information. \textbf{(6) Output Formatting Issue:} model refusals or formatting errors prevent answer extraction.
 Among error cases, \textit{Lack of Visual Reasoning} accounts for the largest proportion.
 This indicates that current models still lack genuine multimodal reasoning capabilities.
-They tend to rely on text-based reasoning after briefly perceiving frames adjacent to the question, rather than engaging in deep, long-range, multi-frame video reasoning.
+They tend to rely on text-based reasoning after briefly perceiving frames adjacent to the question, rather than engaging in long-range, multi-frame video reasoning.
 Most existing reasoning models remain inadequate in integrating multimodal information into the reasoning process and performing thorough analysis.
-In contrast, o4-mini exhibits a better reasoning paradigm, as shown in Figure \ref{fig:good_vs_bad} for comparison.
+In contrast, models like GPT-5, o3 exhibits a better reasoning paradigm, as shown in Figure \ref{fig:good_vs_bad} for comparison.
+Details of the error category annotation pipeline are provided in Appendix \ref{appendix:error_analysis_qa}.

-We further analyzed model CoTs by categorizing each step into video or text analysis (e.g. options), with video analysis divided into question frame and other frame analysis (details in Appendix \ref{appendix:cot_analysis}).
+We further analyzed model CoTs to examine performance differences by categorizing each reasoning step as either video or text analysis (e.g., options), with video analysis further divided into question-frame and other-frame analysis (details in Appendix~\ref{appendix:cot_analysis}).
 We sampled 500 CoTs from models, split each into 10 equal-length segments, and used GPT-4.1 to label each segment.
 As shown in Figure \ref{fig:CoT_analysis}, where models further to the right perform better on MMR-V, models with better performance on MMR-V show more video analysis, especially on \textbf{other frames} (red line).
-Notably, 4o-mini stands out with strong analysis of non-question frames, highlighting the value of enhanced visual reasoning and tool use in multi-frame video reasoning tasks.
+Notably, GPT-5 and Gemini-2.5-pro stand out with strong analysis of non-question frames, highlighting the value of enhanced multi-frame visual reasoning in video reasoning tasks.